zamm-dev/zamm/zamm/resources/tutorials/setup/dev/tmux.md

 set -g mouse on
 ```

 As noted in [this answer](https://unix.stackexchange.com/a/559562), you may have to restart your tmux instance if you're already running it.
 You can restart it with the instructions as noted, or if you're only running the one session, `ctrl-B` and then type `:kill-session<RET>`.
-Other commands are noted [here](https://www.baeldung.com/linux/tmux-kill-respawn-pane).
+Other commands are noted [here](https://www.baeldung.com/linux/tmux-kill-respawn-pane):

+- To forcibly restart a pane, `ctrl-B :respawn-pane -k`

 Now you can simply click on a pane with the mouse to move to it.